Bogong Equipment – recommended retailer

 - STOP!
 Sit down, have a drink of water and assess the situation with a clear mind.
 Consider where you are

 - Think about where you last saw a course marker – how far back do you think it was (200m, 700m or 2km?)
 Are there other foot prints along the track where you are?

 - When you are certain you have gone wrong backtrack along the exact route you came.
 Be aware of how far back you have gone and try to limit yourself to what you decided.
 Look at your watch for time and to estimate distance.

 - STAY ON TRACKS AT ALL TIMES – do not try and cut cross country back to a track or take a short cut.

 Mobile coverage across the course is very good (best with Telstra) so if you have any issues then call for assistance.

 FIRE SAFETY AND EXTREME WEATHER

-We are in constant communication with DSE, Parks Victoria (PV) and the CFA about the prospect of a fire and / or extreme weather in the region of the event.
-We have made a commitment not to compromise the safety of any competitors, any CFA, PV or DSE personnel dispatched to attend a fire or weather incident, any private land owners or the wilderness and surrounding areas as a result of the Surf Coast Century.
+We are in constant communication with DELWP, Parks Victoria (PV) and the CFA about the prospect of a fire and / or extreme weather in the region of the event.
+We have made a commitment not to compromise the safety of any competitors, any CFA, PV or DELWP personnel dispatched to attend a fire or weather incident, any private land owners or the wilderness and surrounding areas as a result of the Surf Coast Century.